-3. This action has been filed by Plaintiff to combat online counterfeiters who trade upon Plaintiff's reputation and goodwill by selling and/or offering for sale products in connection with Plaintiff's Anne Stokes trademark and copyrighted artwork.
+3. This action has been filed by Plaintiff to combat e-commerce store operators who trade upon Plaintiff's reputation and goodwill by offering for sale and/or selling unauthorized and unlicensed products using infringing and counterfeit versions of Plaintiff's federally registered trademarks and copyrights (the "Counterfeit Products").

-4. Defendants created numerous Internet Stores and designed them to appear to be selling genuine Plaintiff's products, while selling inferior imitations of Plaintiff's products.
+4. Defendants created numerous Internet Stores and design them to appear to be selling genuine Plaintiff's products, while selling inferior imitations of Plaintiff's products.
 Defendant Internet Stores share unique identifiers, such as design elements and similarities of the counterfeit products offered for sale, establishing a logical relationship between them and suggesting that Defendants' illegal operations arise out of the same transaction, occurrence, or series of transactions or occurrences.
 Defendants attempt to avoid liability by going to great lengths to conceal both their identities and the full scope and interworking of their illegal counterfeiting operation.
-Plaintiff is forced to file this action to combat Defendants' counterfeiting of Plaintiff's trademark and copyrighted artwork, as well as to protect unknowing consumers from purchasing unauthorized products over the Internet.
-Plaintiff has been and continues to be irreparably damaged through consumer confusion, dilution, and tarnishment of its valuable trademark as a result of Defendants' actions and seek injunctive and monetary relief.
+Plaintiff is forced to file this action to combat Defendants' counterfeiting of Plaintiff's registered trademarks and copyrights, as well as to protect unknowing consumers from purchasing unauthorized products over the Internet.
+Plaintiff has been and continues to be irreparably damaged through consumer confusion, dilution, and tarnishment of its valuable trademarks and copyrights as a result of Defendants' actions and seek injunctive and monetary relief.

-5. This Court has personal jurisdiction over each Defendant, in that each Defendant conducts significant business in Illinois and in this Judicial District, and the acts and events giving rise to this lawsuit of which each Defendant stands accused was undertaken in Illinois and in this Judicial District.
+5. This Court has personal jurisdiction over each Defendant, in that each Defendant conducts significant business in Illinois and in this Judicial District, and the acts and events giving rise to this lawsuit of which each Defendant stands accused were undertaken in Illinois and in this Judicial District.
 In addition, each Defendant has offered to sell and ship infringing products into this Judicial District.